marciofrayze/spring-boot-example/README.md

 The second time should be much faster.

 ## Test reports
-After compiling the project with ont the commends above, a new test report will be available at:
+After compiling the project with one the commands above, a new test report will be available at:
 - build/reports/jacoco/test/html/index.html

 ## Dependency security analysis